Frumenty: Recipes

 Steve Roud, librarian and folklorist, compiled a compendium of The English Year including three recipes for frumenty.
 They show considerable variation with place and time.

 A healthy dose of spirit is often mentioned as accompanying the frumenty.

 Elsewhere

-A dish made with boiled cracked wheat and soured milk was made in Ancient Persia, and is still used, often as the basis for a soup, in Greece and Cyprus (as trahanas), and in Turkey (tarhana).
-Kutia is an Eastern European dish to a similar recipe.
+A dish made with boiled cracked wheat and soured milk was made in Ancient Persia and is still used, often as the basis for a soup, in Greece and Cyprus (as trahanas), and in Turkey (tarhana).
+Kutia is an Eastern European dish with a similar recipe.